Deltatoolbox/AI_Interface_finall6/API.md

-# LM Gateway API Documentation
+# AIGS API Documentation

 ## Overview

-The LM Gateway provides a RESTful API for interacting with LM Studio's OpenAI-compatible interface.
+The AIGS provides a RESTful API for interacting with LM Studio's OpenAI-compatible interface.
 All API endpoints require authentication except for login and health checks.

 ## Authentication